sbcshop/AiryFi_Software/README.md

 * For Display the sensors data simply on LCD without internet, upload the code of directory "Air-monitoring Data On LCD".
 * To see your sensor data on your smartphone open the directory "Air-monitoring Data on Smartphone" and setup your device according to provided instruction in it.
 * To send your sensor data on any cloud plateform(Thingspeak) upload the code of directory "Air-monitoring Data On Thingspeak".
 You can also choose any of your choice cloud plateform to send your sensor data(necessary changes will require).
+* "Battery Monitoring" code will show battery voltage and a worning when battery of this board gets discharge

 ## Documentations